1Marc/marcgrabanski.com/src/pages/articles/2007-11-24-svn-authentication-and-auto-update/index.md

 Order deny,allow Deny from all
 ```

 Restart apache and when you try to access SVN you should be prompted for authentication.
 Great, SVN is now secure!
-You can also add more security by "adding SSL to your dedicated server":http://kb.mediatemple.net/article.php?id=430 .
+You can also add more security by [adding SSL to your dedicated server](http://kb.mediatemple.net/article.php?id=430) .

 ### Creating a Subversion (SVN) Hook to Auto Update Your Server I want to automatically deploy my files to my httpdocs without having to manually go in and update the files.
-So to accomplish this you need to "create a SVN hook that runs after every commit":http://subversion.tigris.org/faq.html#website-auto-update .
+So to accomplish this you need to [create a SVN hook that runs after every commit](http://subversion.tigris.org/faq.html#website-auto-update) .
 First, copy the post-commit template from your svnroot/hooks folder.
 And lets also use chmod to give the file rights to execute.
 ```bash
 cd /svnroot/hooks/ cp post-commit.tmpl post-commit chmod +x post-commit
 ```

 Now we need to create a little C program.
-You should have "GCC":http://gcc.gnu.org/ installed.
+You should have [GCC](http://gcc.gnu.org/) installed.
 This will compile our little C program.
 Create a new svnupdate.c file and put this code in.
 Don't forget to change the directory path: @"public_html_directory"@
 ```c
 #include #include #include int main(void) { execl("/usr/bin/svn","svn","update","/public_html_direcotry/", (const char **) NULL); return(EXIT_FAILURE); }
 ```